jaegertracing/documentation/content/docs/next-release-v2/spm.md

 ## Architecture

-The RED metrics queried by Jaeger for the Monitor tab are the result of span data collected by the [OpenTelemetry Collector][opentelemetry-collector] which is then aggregated by the [SpanMetrics Connector][spanmetrics-conn] component configured within its pipeline.

-These metrics are finally exported by the OpenTelemetry Collector (via prometheus exporters) to a Prometheus-compatible metrics store.
+The RED metrics queried by Jaeger for the Monitor tab are the result of processing the collected span data by the [SpanMetrics Connector][spanmetrics-conn] component configured within Jaeger pipeline.
+These metrics are exported (via prometheus exporters) to a Prometheus-compatible metrics store.

-It is important emphasize that this is a "read-only" feature and, as such, is only relevant to the Jaeger Query component (and All In One).
+It is important emphasize that this is a "read-only" feature and, as such, is only relevant to the Jaeger Query component.

 {{<mermaid align="center">}}
 graph